 Cumberland’s highly-trained staff members are specialists in pediatric development, and each resident’s Master Treatment Plan takes into account that adolescent’s unique, specialized needs.

 - 13-22 years of age

-- Diagnosis: Chronic medical illness, brain injury or neurological disorders, co-occurring with behavioral diagnosis
+- Diagnosis of chronic medical illness, brain injury or neurological disorders co-occurring with behavioral diagnosis

 - Able to perform activities of daily living (ADLs) independently, requiring verbal cues or minimal physical assistance (reviewed on a case-by-case basis)